We made new categories of health reports available in the new website experience to customers who did not previously have access to them.

-Through this update, customers that have access to an archive and are on either the v3 or v4 chip will now be able to access and share the Carrier Status* and Health Predispositions* categories within the new format.
+Through this update, customers were eligible for a Report Archive and are on either the v3 or v4 chip will now be able to access and share the Carrier Status* and Health Predispositions* categories within the new format.

 Who is included in this update?